Sushmitha2701/Advanced-Credit-Risk-Analysis-with-Machine-Learning/README.md

 4. UCI Machine Learning Repository.
 Credit Card Default Dataset.
 5. Livshits, I. (2015).
 Recent developments in consumer credit and default literature.
 Journal of Economic Literature, 53(4), 765-804.

-Technical Implementation Note: This research provides complete reproducible analysis with exact performance metrics, comprehensive visualizations, and statistical validation.
+Technical Implementation Note: This research provides complete reproducible analysis with exact performance metrics, comprehensive visualisations, and statistical validation.
 The implementation follows academic standards while providing practical deployment guidelines for financial institutions.
 Repository maintained by: Sushmitha2701
+About
+Credit risk analysis using AI is about applying machine learning to assess the likelihood of a borrower defaulting on a loan.
+By using vast amounts of data, AI can improve accuracy, speed, and efficiency in evaluating creditworthiness compared to traditional methods